tacbliw/uet-hacks/random/schedule_generator/README.md

 ### Prepare `schedule.json`

 Contains an array of all subjects.
+Each as follow
 ```json
 {
     "code": "INT1003 5",